ken1009us/fetch-receipt-processor/README.md

 This command activates the virtual environment created by nox specifically for your project.

 Note: The source command is specific to Unix-like systems (e.g., Linux or macOS).
 If you're using a different operating system, please refer to the appropriate command to activate a virtual environment.
-EX: `nox\Scripts\activate.bat`
+EX: `nox\Scripts\activate.bat`.

 5. After activating the virtual environment, you can now run additional commands or scripts within the project's isolated environment.
 This ensures that the dependencies and configuration set up during the setup session are available.